fsavje/math-with-slack/README.md

 ## How do I install it?

 Download and run your platform's script.
 Restart the Slack client.
-You're all done!
+You're done!

 ### Mac and Linux